Melissa Reneaux

 Profile Summary

-Reneaux is an Assistant Professor and presently the Programme Lead for the Psychology and Behaviour program at the School of Liberal Studies.
+Reneaux is an Assistant Professor and presently the Programme Lead for the Psychology and Behaviour program at the School of Liberal Studies and Media.
 She is a physicist by training and uses principles of physics and mathematics to understand neuropsychiatric disorders like depression and schizophrenia.
 She did her undergraduate and postgraduate studies in physics at the reputed St. Stephen’s College, University of Delhi.
 Further, she completed her doctoral research in computational neuroscience at Jawaharlal Nehru University, Delhi, under the supervision of Prof. Karmeshu and Dr. A. Krishnamachari.
 During her Ph.D., she investigated the role of the neurotransmitter dopamine and its associated dopaminergic D1 receptors in working memory, a core mental faculty, impaired in schizophrenia.
 She went on to work as a postdoctoral research associate in the world-renowned Clopath Lab at the Department of Bioengineering, Imperial College London and subsequently in the Pinotsis Lab at the Department of Psychology, City-University of London.
 In her postdoctoral research, she worked towards understanding how stress-associated bodily inflammation leads to depression.
 Her research has been published in several reputed international journals including Cell Reports and Journal of Neuroinflammation.
 She has received many awards and honours in recognition of her research work.

 Areas of Interests: Neuroscience